ssgalitsky/emotion-recognition-from-speech/README.md

 ### Prerequisites

-before starting, you need to install the required packages
+before starting, you need to install the required packages using pip command

 ```
-Give examples
+pip install -r requirements.txt
 ```

 ## Running the App

-to run the Flask application, you need to execute the file runserver.py
+to run the Flask application, you need to execute the file server.py located in the folders "files"

-## Authors
+## Demo

-* **Anas BARIK** - *Initial work* - [anasbk](https://github.com/anasbk)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License